Jerry Edwin Smith: Notable cases

+1991 on EPA regulation

+In Corrosion Proof Fittings v.
+EPA, 947 F.2d 1201 (5th Cir.
+1991), Smith wrote the panel opinion that required the United States Environmental Protection Agency to use cost-benefit analysis when deciding whether to ban a toxic substance.

-Affirmative action
+1996 on affirmative action

 Smith wrote the majority opinion in Hopwood v.
 Texas, 78 F.3d 932 (5th Cir.
 1996), in which the Fifth Circuit struck down the use of affirmative action in admissions at the University of Texas School of Law.
 Seven years later, the decision was abrogated by the U.S. Supreme Court's 5–4 decision in Grutter v.
 Bollinger, 539 U.S. 306 (2003).

-EPA regulation

-In Corrosion Proof Fittings v.
-EPA, 947 F.2d 1201 (5th Cir.
-1991), Smith wrote the panel opinion that required the United States Environmental Protection Agency to use cost-benefit analysis when deciding whether to ban a toxic substance.
+However, in 2023, the Supreme Court effectively overruled Grutter v.
+Bollinger, in Students for Fair Admissions v.
+Harvard and Students for Fair Admissions v.
+University of North Carolina.
+The Court found that affirmative action in student admissions violates the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

-4th amendment
+2004 on 4th amendment

 Smith dissented in a 2004 case called United States v.
 Gould.
 A large majority of the judges ruled that a "protective sweep" of a man hiding in the woods, which included arresting him without a warrant and seizing his guns, was not a violation of the 4th amendment.
 Although Smith's position lost that day, 17 years later the Supreme Court would unanimously take a position similar to Smith's in Caniglia v.
 Strom.

-Securities fraud claims
+2007 on securities fraud claims

 In Regents of the University of California v.
 Credit Suisse First Boston, 482 F.3d 372 (5th Cir.
 2007), Smith wrote the majority opinion barring securities fraud claims against third parties who aided in securities fraud but did not directly mislead investors.
 The decision was upheld by the Supreme Court in Stoneridge Investment Partners v.
 Scientific-Atlanta, 552 U.S. 148 (2008).

-Deep water drilling
+2010 on deep water drilling

 Smith was one of three judges on a panel that heard the appeal to Hornbeck Offshore Services LLC v.
 Salazar, a case challenging the U.S. Department of the Interior's six-month moratorium on exploratory drilling in deep water that was adopted in the wake of the Deepwater Horizon explosion and the subsequent oil spill.
 The lower court had struck down the Department of the Interior's moratorium as arbitrary and capricious government action, and the Fifth Circuit panel denied the government's emergency request to stay the lower court's decision pending appeal.